Periodic Reporting for period 2 - The European PILOT (Pilot using Independent Local & Open Technologies)

 EUPILOT contributes to a sustainable exascale HPC ecosystem in Europe, helping lay the groundwork for long-term technical independence by delivering an end-to-end proof of concept.
 The know-how and the boost in industrial competitiveness and closer cooperation will all help the goal of establishing European digital autonomy.

-In terms of AI frameworks, converting ONNX models to DaCe and an initial version of the MLS backend has been released as v0.14 and a paper on it has been presented in ISC 2022.
+Regarding numerical libraries, the team has been working on the implementation of BLIS and FFTW kernels for both VEC and MLS, to support the HPC applications.
+To support the AI frameworks and models, the team has successfully implemented a version of oneDNN targeting the VEC accelerator.
+For MLS, converting ONNX models to DaCe and an initial version of the MLS backend has been released.
 The team has been developing a memory management solution and a version of TensorFlow that dynamically links with oneDNN, to feed Arax.
 Arax has been ported to a RISC-V QEMU environment.
-The team has provided a oneDNN library optimised for RISC-V to assist the integration to TensorFlow.
+The team has provided a oneDNN library optimised for VEC to assist the integration to TensorFlow.
 Work has been started on integrating Tarantella with DaCe/TensorFlow.

 Co-design work has been performed to start developing tests for verifying OpenMPI's data transfer engine's (DTE) functionality.
 The team has worked towards the final goal to port and optimise the OpenMP runtime for VEC, with a focus on locality awareness and better energy efficiency.
+Similarly for MPI, a new component to OpenMPI has been developed to optimize collective operations making use of the hardware extensions in VEC.
+Effort has been devoted to develop an optimized version of the TAMPI (Task-Aware MPI) library that manages all concurrent MPI requests internally as well as a porting of the DLB (Dynamic Load Balancing) library to RISC-V.

 The hardware team focused on two main areas in parallel.